 - 4.1.
-The Council Tax Tax-Base is used to calculate Council Tax levels for 2017/18.
+The Council Tax Base is used to calculate Council Tax levels for 2019/20.
 Failure to comply with timescales could delay Council Tax bills with the potential to affect collection and cash-flow.
-On the assumption that the levels of support under the Local Council Tax Support Scheme and the Discounts and Exemptions remain unchanged from existing arrangements the increase in the Council Tax-Base from 2016/17 to 2017/18 will result in increased Council Tax income of approximately £1.3 million in 2017/18.
-Wirral's share of the precept after the non-collection allowance is applied will be £1.1 million. - 4.2.
+On the assumption that the levels of support under the Local Council Tax Support Scheme and the Discounts and Exemptions are adopted the increase in the Council Base from 2018/19 to 2019/20 will result in increased Council Tax income of approximately £2.1m in 2018/19.
+Wirral's share of the precept after the non-collection allowance is applied will be £1.8m. - 4.2.
 For Local Discounts variations to the discount levels will either generate additional or less income.
-The cost of local discounts are met in full by the Council and do not impact upon the Council Tax-Base.
+The cost of local discounts are met in full by the Council and do not impact upon the Council Tax Base.
 Any saving to the Council will result in an increase in the amount payable by the charge payer.